13THWARRIOR/c_cpp_programs/README.md

-# c programs
+# c and cpp programs
-This git is for all c programs mainly data structure and algorithms.
+This git is for all c and cpp programs mainly data structure and algorithms.